 Key Features:

-- Multiple textures and materials
+- Multiple textures and mixed materials

-- Open-ended play opportunities
+- Open-ended play opportunities (no wrong answers)

 - Durable construction